 However, the company that leads the consortium, Spanish engineering group Sacyr, says that the canal authority was also ordered to release US\$36 million of money it had withheld to pay for maintenance of the canal.
-GAR understands that the authority disputes this amount.
+It is understood that the authority disputes this amount.

 All other claims for relief by GUPC were dismissed.